cabforum/smime/SBR.md

 2.	**From a digital identity document**

-If digital identity documents (such as passports or national ID cards including a chip bearing digitally signed information about the holder) are used to provide evidence, the CA or RA SHALL only accept eMRTD digital identity documents according to ICAO 9303 part 10.
+If digital identity documents (such as passports or national ID cards including a chip bearing digitally signed information about the holder) are used to provide evidence, the CA or RA SHALL only accept eMRTD digital identity documents in compliance with ICAO 9303 part 10.

 This method does not include "eID" as described in Regulation (EU) 910/2014.